minimob1337/syscall-lib/README.md

 ## How it works

-1. **Init** - walks the PEB to find ntdll, parses its export table, sorts Zw* exports by address to derive SSNs, generates a unique assembly stub for each syscall with random junk instructions, flips the stub page to `PAGE_EXECUTE_READ`
+1. **Init** - walks the PEB to find ntdll, parses its export table, sorts Zw* exports by address to derive SSNs, patches bootstrap stubs in a small RWX PE section to allocate memory without calling through ntdll, generates a unique assembly stub for each syscall with random junk instructions, flips the stub page to `PAGE_EXECUTE_READ`
 2. **Invoke** - looks up the SSN from the encrypted cache, finds the corresponding stub, calls it directly (the stub does `mov r10,rcx / mov eax,SSN / syscall / ret` with junk bytes mixed in)
 3. **Shutdown** - securely zeros all context memory and frees the stub page